 Membership

-DWG membership is open to ERCOT, Transmission Service Providers (TSPs), and Texas Reliability Entity (TRE).
+The DWG is a non-voting working group whose members include representatives from ERCOT, Transmission Service Providers (TSPs), and Texas Reliability Entity (TRE).

-Each NERC Transmission Planner within the ERCOT footprint and each ERCOT TSP with an assigned area in the SSWG and DWG base cases, shall have at least one designated Dynamics Working Group (DWG) member.
+Each NERC Transmission Planner within the ERCOT footprint and each ERCOT TSP with an assigned area in the Steady State Working Group (SSWG) and DWG base cases, shall have at least one designated DWG member.
 The designated DWG member(s) shall be an employee(s) of an ERCOT Registered TSP.
 A Designated Agent that is not a DWG member may represent a DWG member.
-All Designated Agents must follow data sharing rules as outlined in Section 2.5.
 Designated Agents are permitted on the DWG email exploder list at the discretion of the sponsoring DWG member under the stipulation that a Non-Disclosure Agreement (NDA) is in place with the sponsoring DWG member and proper notification has been provided to ERCOT.
 It is the responsibility of the sponsoring DWG member to inform ERCOT of Designated Agents acting on their behalf.
 It is also the responsibility of the sponsoring DWG member to inform ERCOT of Designated Agents that no longer represent them and to have them removed from the email exploder list.
-Participating Designated Agents shall be reviewed annually by DWG.
+The DWG will review the participating Designated Agents annually.

-DWG members and any Designated Agents shall be identified in the DWG roster, and the roster will be updated as needed by DWG.
-DWG shall notify ROS (in the monthly report) of any TSPs that are required to have a designated DWG member but do not have a DWG representative identified on the DWG roster.
+DWG members and any Designated Agents shall be identified in the DWG roster, and the roster will be updated as needed by the DWG.
+The DWG shall notify ROS (in the monthly report) of any TSPs that are required to have a designated DWG member but do not have a DWG representative identified on the DWG roster.

-Each January, the DWG will nominate a Chair and Vice-Chair to be approved by the ROS.
+The DWG will nominate a chair and vice-chair to be approved by the ROS annually.

 Duties of Chair and Vice-Chair

-The Chair will coordinate the activities of the DWG and represent the DWG at the ROS meetings and other working group meetings as required.
+The chair will coordinate the activities of the DWG and represent the DWG at the ROS meetings and other working group meetings as required.

-The Vice Chair will support the Chair and fulfill the duties of the Chair in the absence of the Chair.
+The vice chair will support the chair and fulfill the duties of the chair in the absence of the chair.

 Meetings

 The DWG will meet at least quarterly.
 DWG meetings are closed meetings.
 DWG members and Designated Agents of DWG members may attend.
-If a Designated Agent is not on the DWG roster, the sponsoring DWG member will inform ERCOT and the DWG Chair and Vice Chair of the name of the Agent attending one week prior to the meeting.
+If a Designated Agent is not on the DWG roster, the sponsoring DWG member shall inform ERCOT and the DWG chair and vice chair of the name of the Designated Agent attending one week prior to the meeting.

-The Chair may coordinate additional meetings as needed to facilitate the activities of the DWG.
-The Vice Chair will track attendance and document meeting minutes for in-person meetings.
+The chair may coordinate additional meetings as needed to facilitate the activities of the DWG.
+The vice chair will track attendance and document meeting minutes for in-person meetings.

-Agendas and meeting schedules will be published at least two weeks prior to the meeting.
+Agendas and meeting schedules should be published at least two weeks prior to the meeting.
 The minutes of each meeting will be distributed to DWG members.

 Reports to ROS

-Each month, the DWG Chair will provide a written report to the ROS if needed.
+Each month, the DWG chair will provide a written report to the ROS if needed.

 Dynamic Data Sharing Rules

-Dynamic data and dynamic study cases are considered confidential and protected.
-They shall be provided to DWG members only.
+Dynamic data and dynamic study cases are considered confidential and protected information pursuant to Protocol Section 1.3, Confidentiality.
+They shall be provided to the DWG members only.

-DWG members can provide dynamic data and dynamic study cases to a consultant for the DWG member’s own studies under the condition that a NDA is in place between the DWG member and the consultant.

 Dynamic Data

 General

+Dynamic data is the network data, mathematical models, and supporting information required for simulation of dynamic and transient events in the ERCOT System.

 Software

-DWG uses PSS/E version 33.
+The current planning model software is PSS/E version 33.
 During years where a PSS/E version change is being conducted, the previous PSS/E version user defined models shall also be provided until a full transition is completed.
+The current operations model software Powertech DSATools™ Transient Security Assessment Tool (TSAT) version 17.

 Dynamic Models – General